KarrLab/intro_to_wc_modeling/docs/wc_modeling/wc_lang_tutorial.rst

     a concentration that refers to a species type that is not defined), this operation will raise an exception which contains a list of all of the errors in the model definition.

-    ``wc_lang`` can also read and write a model from a specially formatted set of delimiter-separated files.
-    ``wc_lang`` uses filename glob patterns to indicate sets of delimited files.
-The supported delimiters are *commas* for .csv files and *tabs* for .tsv files.
-These files use the same format as the Excel workbook format, except that each worksheet is saved as a separate file.
+    To name a model stored in a set of delimiter-separated files, ``wc_lang`` uses a filename `glob pattern <https://docs.python.org/3/library/glob.html>`_ that matches the files in the set.
+The supported delimiters are *commas* in .csv files and *tabs* in .tsv files.
+These files use the same format as the Excel workbook format, except that each worksheet is stored as a separate file.
     Excel workbooks are easier to read and edit interactively, but changes to delimiter-separated files can be tracked in code version control systems such as Git.